Mexican Car Insurance: Everything You Need To Know

 Insuring A Rental Car In Mexico

 When renting a car in Mexico, you are required by Mexican law to have third party liability insurance coverage for that rental.
-You cannot rent a vehicle intended for Mexico without purchasing some sort of third party liability insurance coverage.
+You cannot rent a vehicle intended for Mexico without purchasing some form of third party liability insurance coverage.

-Most rental car companies will include the cost of basic third party liability insurance in the price of the rental however, this is not always the case.
-Make sure that whichever rental car company you use, the price of the insurance is included in the total amount, otherwise you may show up to rent your vehicle and be surprised with a price that is triple your original quote because the insurance had not yet been factored in.
+Most rental car companies will include the cost of basic third party liability insurance in the price of the rental.
+However, this is not always the case.
+Make sure that whichever rental car company you use, the price of the insurance is included in the total amount, otherwise, you may show up to rent your vehicle and be surprised with a price that is triple your original quote because the insurance had not yet been factored in.

 Filing A Claim With Mexican Car Insurance